ikappas/vscode-phpcs/phpcs/README.md

 ### **phpcs.composerJsonPath**

 [ Optional | **Default**: `composer.json` ]
-This setting allows you to override the path that is searched a composer.json file.
+This setting allows you to override the path to your composer.json file when it does not reside at the workspace root.
+You may specify the absolute path or workspace relative path to the `composer.json` file.

 ## Acknowledgements